keypeearr/romanizer/README.md

 # Romanizer
-- A simple app that displays a numerical number as Roman Numerals
+- A simple app that displays a Alphanumeric numbers as Roman Numerals and vice versa

 # Installation
 1. Clone the repository